• ABOUT US

 Georgia’s State Security Service has launched an investigation under two articles of the Criminal Code: abuse of official authority and assistance to a foreign organization in hostile activities.
 As part of the inquiry, doctors whose research was referenced in the BBC investigation have reportedly been summoned for questioning.

 The issue has also drawn international attention.
-Georgia’s fifth president, Salome Zurabishvili, appealed to the Organisation for the Prohibition of Chemical Weapons (OPCW), the United Nations, and Council of Europe human rights bodies to examine the alleged use of chemical agents during the November–December 2024 protests.
+Georgia’s fifth president, Salome Zurabishvili, appealed to the Organization for the Prohibition of Chemical Weapons (OPCW), the United Nations, and Council of Europe human rights bodies to examine the alleged use of chemical agents during the November–December 2024 protests.

 Meanwhile, Georgia’s third president, Mikheil Saakashvili, has reportedly addressed the Office of the Prosecutor of the International Criminal Court in The Hague, urging it to pay attention to what he described as possible violations of international humanitarian law during the same period.